NERSC/community-software/flux/FLUX.md

 * This will get you two nodes with GPUs but if you don’t want GPUs you can drop the commands at the end.
 4. Start a Flux manager
-* You’ll need to create a script that will call flux from your spack environment.
+* You’ll need to create a script that will call flux from your Spack environment.
 I initially had problems because it was overwriting environment files that were needed.
 I called mine `start_flux.sh`:
   ```bash